 - Traceability: Specialty coffees come from a controlled and certain supply chain, the cost that is paid in addition to a different coffee is given by the next point, sustainability.
 The consumer must make sure that the Products he buys as a Specialty have a supply chain that comes as close as possible to the Farmer (say Brazil Santos, Colombia Supremo, Ethiopia Sidamo, Guatemala SHB, etc ... it's like saying "Italian Red Wine", you would buy it as a Special Wine in the Enoteca?).

-- Fair Price: Specialty coffees, being paid more and supporting the supply chain up to the Farmer, allow them a better present and future, send their children to school, give them the essentials for a dignified life, for workers in Origin to have a fair payment that takes them out of poverty and exploitation.
+- Fair Price: Specialty coffees, being paid more and supporting the supply chain up to the Farmer, allow them a better present and future, send their children to school, give them the essentials for a dignified life, workers in Origin to have a payment fair and that takes them out of poverty and exploitation.

 - Craftsmanship: A Specialty Coffee also supports the Roaster (usually Artisan) who in his laboratory tries to do his utmost to keep the Quality chain high (if it is true that Artigiano does not necessarily mean "good product", it is true however that working only and exclusively a type of coffee such as the "Specialty" gives you enormous knowledge on how to roast them and respect them).